AUTOMATIC1111/stable-diffusion-webui/Features.md

 - after step 60, `fantasy landscape with a lake and an oak in background masterful`
 - after step 75, `fantasy landscape with a lake and a christmas tree in background masterful`

-The picture at the top was made with prompt:
+The picture at the top was made with the prompt:

-`Official portrait of a smiling world war ii general, [male:female:0.99], cheerful, happy, detailed face, 20th century, highly detailed, cinematic lighting, digital art painting by greg rutkowski`
+`Official portrait of a smiling world war ii general, [male:female:0.99], cheerful, happy, detailed face, 20th century, highly detailed, cinematic lighting, digital art painting by Greg Rutkowski's

 And the number 0.99 is replaced with whatever you see in column labels on the image.